Radulov's OT goal helps Stars end skid, beat Flyers 3-2 - Philly

-Tyler Seguin passed from the right side across to Radulov, who beat Philadelphia goalie Petr Mrazek for the game winner.
+On a two-man breakaway, Tyler Seguin passed from the right side across to Radulov, who beat Philadelphia goalie Petr Mrazek for the game-winner.

+"I was going in shooting the whole time," said Seguin, whot got his 500th career point on the play. "but when I knew it was Radulov and the goalie was probably all over me.
+I knew he wasn't going to miss that."

 The Stars were 0-6-2 during their longest stretch without a win since moving to Dallas in 1993.
 With five games left, the Stars are five points out of the Western Conference's final playoff berth.